 Italian rusks are very hard, so they are great for dipping.

-My Verdict on This Italian Breakfast Food: While there is something very satisfying in nibbling them, I must admit that the fette biscottate are my least favourite typical Italian breakfast food.
-I find them a bit boring to the point where I never got compelled to take their photo (while I have dozens of photos of brioches and other Italian breakfast pastries).
+My Verdict on This Italian Breakfast Food: While there is something very satisfying in nibbling them, I must admit that the fette biscottate are my least favourite traditional Italian breakfast food.
+I find them a bit boring to the point where I never got compelled to take a photo of them (while I have dozens of photos of brioches and other Italian breakfast pastries).

 4. Pane, Burro e Marmellata (Bread, Butter, and Jam)